A BLUEPRINT FOR NIGERIAN DAIRY

 Our Manifesto

 We're a social impact movement that just happens to make dairy.
-Our goal is to create a massive income boost for 500,000 pastoralists and 10,000 youth entrepreneurs living in extreme poverty, and nourish millions of customers with essential nutrients.
-We believe (1) to be sustainable we must first be profitable (2) the subsidised dairy import industry is destructive to the planet, our economy and our local jobs (3) the market is flooded with imported processed dairy that arrives tasting beyond its best (4) we have high rates of child malnutrition
+Our goal is to create a massive income boost for 600,000 pastoralists and 8,500 youth entrepreneurs living in extreme poverty, and nourish millions of customers with essential nutrients by 2030.

 The Nutritional Opportunity